AssSam7/we-meet/README.md

   </a>
 </p>

-> This application is built on top of Javascript(ES6+), NodeJS, ExpressJS, MongoDB.
-Thanks🤝 to **Brad Schiff** for grounding me to build this app in his udemy course.
+>  WeMeet is a social platform for writers, bloggers, and users to express their thoughts in the form of posts.
+It is a personalized consumer product enriching user experience like any other social media application.
+I have learned the fundamentals of Node, Express, MongoDB, Socket.io, and full-stack javascript development through this app.
+Thanks🤝 to Brad Schiff for teaching me this in his course at Udemy.

 ## 🏠 [Homepage]
 app.js

 ## 🔥 [Live URL]
 https://we-meet-app.herokuapp.com/

+## 🌟 [Features]
+- Creating public posts
+- Follow users
+- Searching through posts
+- Live validations
+- Real-time chat
+- Exposed through API

 ## 🖥️ [Technology Stack]
 ### 🏗️ [Development]